Minimum distance classification for nonlinear dynamical systems: Introduction

 Sequential data are frequently modeled using state-space representations, for which various distance metrics have been proposed.
 The Martin distance, for instance, compares two state-space models based on the principal angles between their observability subspaces \citep{Martin_2000,DeCock_DeMoor_2000}.
 Alternatively, the parity space method enables the comparison of a state-space model with observed data by projecting the data onto the parity space — the subspace orthogonal to the observability subspace \citep{Patton_Chen_1991}.
 However, both approaches rely on prior knowledge of the system dynamics, specifically the state-space matrices.
 In the absence of an explicit model, data-driven methods have been developed to learn a suitable metric, typically inspired by parity space-based distances \citep{Battistelli_Tesi_2021,Martinez_Boutayeb_2023,Martinez_Boutayeb_2024}.
 These methods, however, are currently limited to linear systems, and extending them to nonlinear dynamics remains an open challenge.\\

 Nonlinear dynamics have traditionally been handled using Jacobian and first-order Taylor series approximation.
 However, such linearization techniques are inherently local and only valid in the vicinity of fixed points.
+In contrast, the Koopman operator theory \citep{Koopman_1931,Koopman_Neumann_1932} offers a global linear representation of nonlinear dynamics, albeit in an infinite-dimensional space.
+Koopman spectral analysis has recently gained renewed interest for the identification and control of nonlinear systems \citep{Mezic_2005, Mezic_2013, Brunton_etal_2016}.
+For comparing dynamical systems, Mezić and collaborators provide a theoretical framework based on the spectral properties of the Koopman operator \citep{Mezic_Banaszuk_2004, Mezic_2016}.
+In practice, data-driven methods such as the extended Dynamic Mode Decomposition \citep{Williams_etal_2015a} can approximate the Koopman operator as a set of eigenvalues, eigenfunctions, and modes that span a Koopman-invariant subspace \citep{Brunton_etal_2016}.
+However, the dimension of this subspace can become intractably large in practice.\\

-In contrast, Koopman operator theory \citep{Koopman_1931,Koopman_Neumann_1932,Brunton_etal_2016} offers a global linear representation of nonlinear dynamics, albeit in an infinite-dimensional space with an augmented state that can be computationally intractable.
-Kernel methods, by expressing distances in feature space through inner products, circumvent the need for explicit mappings into high-dimensional feature spaces \citep{Scholkopf_2000}.
-Notably, they have been used to compare dynamical systems via principal angles in feature space \citep{Wolf_Shashua_2003, Vishwanathan_etal_2007}.
-In this work, we introduce a kernel-based approach, named Dynafit, to learn a distance metric between observed trajectories and the underlying nonlinear dynamics (Fig. 1). \\
+Kernel methods, by expressing distances through inner products, circumvent the need for explicit mappings into high-dimensional feature spaces \citep{Scholkopf_2000}.
+In this work, we propose Dynafit, a data-driven algorithm for classifying nonlinear dynamical trajectories that leverages kernel methods and Koopman operator approximations.
+Dynafit classifies trajectories by identifying the minimum distance to the underlying dynamics.
+It differs from \citep{Wolf_Shashua_2003} and \citep{Vishwanathan_etal_2007}, which compare subspace representations of dynamical systems and emphasize geometric similarity, and from \citep{Williams_etal_2015b}, which analyzes the spectral properties of dynamics in a reproducing kernel Hilbert space.